Don’t Panic Over the CV19 Testing Spike

 The MSM, particularly the TV talkingheads, in their grossly irresponsible coverage of the China Virus in the last six weeks, failed to make the basic arithmetic connection between increased testing and increased diagnosis.
 But their objective is, as always, to generate clickbait ad revenue, which often takes editorial precedence over the facts.
 That negligence is in large measure responsible for the public panic and, in turn, the dramatic response required to both assuage the panic and flatten the COVID-19 spread curve.

-This week, federal health officials announced that in the next 5-10 days, there will be an enormous increase in the number of infections reported, corresponding to the enormous increase in the number of tests being administered and faster evaluation procedures.
+CV19 Task Force officials announced that in the coming weeks, there will be an enormous increase in the number of infections and deaths reported, corresponding to the enormous increase in the number of tests being administered and faster evaluation procedures.

-As we noted in the section “Understanding the Threat – Fatality versus Mortality Rates” on our COVID-19 resource page, the MSM “death toll” fatality percentage reports are based on the number of fatalities divided by the number of diagnosed cases, which is the fatality rate, not the mortality rate.
+As we noted in the section “Understanding the Threat – Fatality versus Mortality Rates” on our COVID-19 resource page, the MSM “death toll” reports are based on the number of fatalities (numerator) divided by the number of positive cases (denominator), which is the fatality rate, not the mortality rate.
 The CDC calculates mortality based on the number of deaths divided by the total at-risk population.
-For most viral outbreaks, that falls in the 0.1%-0.5% range, far lower than the fatality shock figures being promoted by the media.
+For most viral outbreaks, that falls in the 0.1%-0.5% range, much lower than the fatality rates based on positive test samples, which do not take into account all those who had the virus but were not tested because they were asymptomatic or had mild symptoms.

-And that is a major reason why, as the testing increases, both the fatality and mortality rates will decline.
+And that is a major reason why, as the testing increases, both the fatality and mortality rates will increase and then decline when compared to total tests administered.
 Furthermore, while COVID-19 death records are reasonably accurate, the actual number of infections, even with increased testing, will remain significantly underreported, because many people with mild or no symptoms will go untested.

 With increased testing, we are going to learn a lot more about who needs to be isolated, what age groups are most impacted, what age groups are requiring hospitalization, etc. That information is critical.
-Of course, this will also lead to another round of political and media finger-pointing on the availability of tests.
+Of course, this will also lead to another round of political and media finger-pointing on the availability of tests and who should have done what, when.

 The bad news is, some reports are relying on China for that assessment.
 Reputable sources should not depend on China for any information as there is NO reliable data from the nation that has orchestrated a disinformation campaign about the disease, even attempting to blame its origin on the United States.